aprs434/aprs434.github.io/README.md

 |_Frame Check Sequence_|**not required;** provided by LoRa|

 - _Source Address, SSID_ and _Digipeater Address_ can by combined into only 6 LoRa bytes, compared to 22 LoRa bytes with OE5BPA firmware.
-- It is customary to compress latitude, longitude, symbol, course and speed using [Base91](https://en.wikipedia.org/wiki/List_of_numeral_systems#Standard_positional_numeral_systems). **APRS&nbsp;434** will not differ in this respect.
+- It is customary to compress latitude, longitude, symbol, course and speed using [Base91](https://en.wikipedia.org/wiki/List_of_numeral_systems#Standard_positional_numeral_systems), which results in another 13 LoRa bytes. **APRS&nbsp;434** will not differ in this respect.
 There is almost no gain to be made in compressing the _Information Field_ any further.

+Hence, **APRS&nbsp;434** geolocation beacons will transmit **a total of only 19 LoRa bytes** at a time, tremendously increasing the chances of a flawless reception by an i-gate.
+Other firmware tends to consume three times as many LoRa bytes.

 ## Frequency = 434.000 MHz